For college students across the United States, the sexual misconduct policies introduced by President Obama are now in jeopardy.

 Faculty Senate Chair Laura Perna echoed that sentiment.
 She said the administration would be “watching to see how the regulations change and trying to understand the implications of that for our community,” but also said she is “very certain that there will be continued commitment among the admin and among the faculty to ensuring that we have appropriate attention to issues of sexual assault.”

 For student activists who fight against sexual violence on campus, it’s been a busy year.
-The targeting freshman girls from the off-campus organization OZ in September shone a spotlight on issues surrounding rape culture, and President Trump’s victory prompted additional attention towards safety for women.
+The release of lewd emails targeting freshman girls from the off-campus organization OZ in September shone a spotlight on issues surrounding rape culture, and President Trump’s victory prompted additional attention towards safety for women.

 College senior and Finance Chair of Abuse and Sexual Assault Prevention Gabriella Ficerai-Garland said she has faith that Penn will continue to address sexual misconduct as seriously as it always has, regardless of what happens on the federal level.